Cicero Workers' Compensation Attorney

-If you or a family member was injured on the job and are in need of a Cicero, IL workers compensation lawyer, contact Rosenfeld Injury Lawyers LLC today for a free consultation.
+Were you or a family member injured on the job?
+Do you need a Cicero, IL workers compensation lawyer?
+If so, contact Rosenfeld Injury Lawyers LLC today for a free consultation.

 Cicero's Major Employers

 The Burlington Northern Railroad is one of Cicero's largest employers and an essential contributor to the transportation hub that exists throughout the Chicago area.
 The city's historical connection to the rail industry allows many manufacturers to much-needed easy access to a nationwide rail network so that its products can be sent anywhere in the country.

 Some of these prominent manufacturers include Corey Steel and Chicago Extruded, which produce steel bars and milled brass, respectively.
 Cicero is also home to Lenc-Smith and Sommer & Maca that manufactures glass fabric.
 Home Depot is another significant player that calls this city home and is one of its largest employers.